Purdue-Space-Program/PSPL-6DOF/README.md

  The plot inside the GUI is specially designed for operation with rocket objects.
 For this reason, the standard zoom and pan tools in the toolbar should not be used.
 Simply click the plot to drag it around.
 In 3D, use the top toolbar to adjust the orientation and size of the model.

  ### Adding Components
- Adding components to the rocket is a straighforward process.
+ Adding components to the rocket is a straightforward process.
 In the components tab, any number of components can be added.
 Each component has specific properties which must be input.
 For a component, *every* property must have an input for the component to be generated.
 All inputs are in standard SI units (showing units is WIP).

  For the tanks component, the selection of 'Fuel' or 'Ox' must be input exactly as 'Fuel' or 'Ox'.
 Changing this to a drop down is a work in progress.